 1.5 to 1 Matching Balun

-The matching system is designed to operate at 75-ohms which is pretty close to the resonant impedance of our 75m loop.
+The matching system is designed to operate at 75 ohms which is close to the resonant impedance of our 75m loop.
 The current antenna uses a 1.5:1 Balun to match the loop to our 50-ohm coax feedline.
 We disassembled an identical matching balun (actually a 75-ohm balun plus a 1.5:1 unun) and used it without its enclosure to create a final 50-ohm match.

 MicroHAM Setup to Control 80m Matching System

-The final step in the construction of our matching system was to program our microHAM antenna switching system to properly configure the relays in our matching system.
-This was quite simple to do using microHAM’s frequency dependent antenna control capabilities.
+The final step in constructing our matching system was to program our microHAM antenna switching system to properly configure the relays in our matching system.
+This was quite simple to do using microHAM’s frequency-dependent antenna control capabilities.
 The microHAM system automatically operates the appropriate relays to create the best possible match as the radio which is using the matching system is tuned across the 80m band.

-We have been quite impressed with the performance of our Icom IC-7300’s radio’s receiver.
+We have been quite impressed with the performance of our Icom IC-7300’s radio receiver.
 As a result, we have decided to upgrade the second radio in Anita’s operating position to an Icom IC-7610.
-We expect that the IC-7610’s receiver performance will be as good as or better than the IC-7300.
+We expect the IC-7610’s receiver performance to be as good as or better than the IC-7300.

 Icom IC-7610 External Display

-The Icom IC-7610 also provides a very nice external display capability which will allow us to take the best advantage of the radio’s pan adapter.
+The Icom IC-7610 also provides a very nice external display capability, allowing us to take the best advantage of the radio’s pan adapter.
 We believe that the IC-7610 will integrate easily into our microHAM system.
 It should be a “drop-in” replacement for our current IC-7600.
 We hope to see the IC-7610 shipping before the end of this year.